kdraslan/flipsy.me/README.md

 - **Frontend**: React, TypeScript
 - **Styling**: CSS
 - **Hosting**: Firebase
-- **Build Tools**: Create React App

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a PR.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.